top of page

 MSX

-Titles in this collection: 1,912
+English-friendly titles in this collection: 1,993

-File size (uncompressed): 331.6 MB
+File size (uncompressed): 438.8 MB

 Format: .rom, .dsk, and .cas

 It was also built from the ground up as a gaming-first machine, with a few components under the hood that matched those inside Sega's SG-1000 and the Colecovision, with the ability to support titles on all available media at the time: Cassettes, diskettes, and cartridges.
-The MSX was designed in a way that newer models would be backwards compatible with all versions before it, which helped older titles sell and stick around, even several years later.
+The MSX was designed in a way that newer models would be backwards compatible with all versions before it, which helped older titles sell and stick around, even after several years.

 The gameplay and graphics on this original system were basic and fairly limited, but after a few years, there came the massively upgraded MSX2 and its improved 2+ and Turbo R revisions.

-Please note (about emulation): Due to there being so, so, so many models of MSX computers with different upgrades, various levels of software coding quality, and three different types of media that these games originally came on, there is currently no perfect "one stop shop" emulator to get all of these games up and running.
-However, I have found that the CocoaMSX emulator in a mode that simulates the Philips MSX2 VG-8235-20 system to be the most compatible of everything I tried, most especially for cassettes.
-If you can't get a game to load on the VG-8235-20, try simulating the Toshiba HX-10E MSX or the Goldstar FC-200 MSX systems instead.
-Also note that some games have multiple disks or cassettes, and some cassettes have a "side B." Just load the first one, and if it ever needs the next one in the series, it will ask you to insert it.
-It should automatically load after that.
+Please note (about emulation): Due to there being so, so, so many models of MSX computers with different hardware and upgrades, various levels of software coding quality, and three different types of media that these games originally came on, there is currently no perfect "one stop shop" setting to get all of these games up and running.
+However, I have found that the CocoaMSX or BlueMSX emulator in a mode that simulates the Philips MSX2 VG-8235-20 system to be the most compatible of everything I tried, most especially for cassettes.
+If you can't get a game to load on the VG-8235-20, try simulating these systems next, in order: MSX2+ European, Sony HB-F1XD, Toshiba HX-10E, and the Goldstar FC-200.
+The vast amount of titles will load just fine with those first two.

 bottom of page